Dre Campbell Farm

 Care and Maintenance

 Another key to good growth is frequent and evenly applied water to avoid the fruit cracking.
-Reduce a little after the fruits have developed, but never let them dry out completely.
+Reduce watering a little after the fruits develop, but never let them dry completely.

 Companion planting can help control pests and plant diseases that may cause damage.
-Plus, you can research other natural ways to control these problems.
+Plus, you can research other natural ways to prevent these problems.

 Pests and Diseases

-Moreover, you can practice crop rotation where fungal diseases are obvious.
+Moreover, you can practice crop rotation where fungal diseases are apparent.
 Rotating with non-cucurbits every other year can keep problems to a minimum.

 Harvesting

-Watermelons take 80 to 90 days to reach maturity.
-These fruits will not continue to ripen after harvesting, so it’s important to pick them only when fully ripe.
+Watermelons mature in 80 to 90 days.
+Because they do not continue to ripen after harvesting, it’s essential to pick them only when fully ripe.

 Takeaway

-Watermelons do need space, but they are delightful to grow as companion plants.
-Moreover, bright flowers like marigolds will attract beneficial insects and add a gorgeous splash of color to the garden.
+Watermelons need space, but they are delightful companion plants.
+Moreover, bright flowers like marigolds attract beneficial insects and add a gorgeous splash of color to the garden.

 Sasha Campbell